 Watch the above video produced by The Washington Post as Hanseul reflects on her experience as an undocumented student.

-Lauren Mendoza is The Broad Center’s associate director of communications.
+Lauren Ramos-Mendoza is The Broad Center’s associate director of communications.